 The common Peace Lily is more correctly known by its scientific name, Spathiphyllum.
 This is actually an entire genus of related plants all commonly called Peace Lily.

 You may also see this plant referred to as a Mauna Loa Lily, a Spathe Lily, or a White Sails plant.
-Spathiphyllum is part of the Araceae family, which includes a wide variety of plants that create a spathe-type flower, such as Elephant Ear and Taro.
+Spathiphyllum is part of the Araceae family, which includes many plants that create a spathe-type flower, such as Elephant Ear and Taro.
 Peace Lilies are just one of many groups of plants within this family commonly grown as houseplants since many varieties within Araceae thrive in indoor conditions.

 Since there are around 40 different Spathiphyllum varieties, they have a native range spread worldwide.
 Many are native to Central and South America.
 Some of the species are found only in Mexico, while others are from the Western Pacific islands.
 A few rarer varieties call the Malay Peninsula home.